 - Difficulty in feeding

 - CT scan-sinuses

 - Sweat chloride tests (cystic fibrosis)

-- Apply a warm, moist washcloth to face several times a day
+- Apply a warm, moist washcloth to the face several times a day

 - Avoid flying when congested